johestephan/mypyapachefw/README.md

                         path to Whitelist, default values are Hardcoded -t, --try-run          you want a test run
   -g, --geoIP           add GeoIP data to output
+  -p, --pf              use PF as firewall (ex. on openBSD)

 ```